r0llingclouds/ai-templates/README.md

 # AI Templates Repository

-This repository contains a collection of code templates, snippets, and SDK documentation for various AI projects and frameworks.
+This repository contains a collection of code templates, snippets, and SDK docs for AI projects.
+It is code I created during my previous projects and has some reusability.

 ## Overview